crisslokman/arch/README.md

-# arch1 I3-Wm
+# Intro

-arch linux files
+arch linux  i3-wm files
 > some edits to make arch linux work and at least a bit nicer

 # Note